luketpeterson/atomspace-bootstrap-guide/contents/01_getting_oriented.rst

 ------------------------------------------------------------------------

 We can attach values to atoms.
 The below snippet will create a concept node for a particular dog, "Fido the Dog", and another one for the concept of "weight_in_kg".
 Then it will assign Fido a weight value.

+.. note:: As you can see below, we've abbreviated :code:`ConceptNode` as just :code:`Concept`.
+Abbreviations like this are common in the Atomspace.

 .. code-block:: scheme